 Cold Spring Park

 The park has ample wooded areas, fields, a brook, and wetlands.
-Before the pandemic relocated it to Newton South High School in 2020, a farmers’ market took place each summer on the parking lot off Beacon Street.
+A weekly farmers’ market is held each summer on the parking lot off Beacon Street.

 Many activities are enjoyed here: baseball, tennis, soccer, walking, jogging, dog walking, nature study, birding, and cross-country skiing.
 A life course with exercise stations is situated along the trail.
 The ball fields may be reserved.
 The southern end of the park includes an off-leash dog area.